alexnwarton/mountain-review/README.md

 ## Overview

 _**Mountain Review** is a full-stack web application that allows winter sports enthusiasts to share their experience at a mountain resort with others.
-Built using Ruby on Rails and React, users can create reviews for a mountain resort_
+Built using Ruby on Rails and React, users can create, update, and delete reviews for a mountain resort._

 <br>